motibytes/motibytes.github.io/_journal/2020-09-05-validation.md

 Then I remembered that I had saved a video about healing from rejection.
 This has been an ongoing undealt with issue in my life that it seems I avoided looking into how to fix.
 Tonight I watched it, and I was able to look at and heal through some of the worst parts of my memories of rejection.
 I came back around to the thoughts and feelings that are 'yeah, I am enough', 'I am created from the divine'.

 I learned that Aphrodite is the Taurus goddess and one of the teachers I respect is a Taurus, and I'm a Taurus.
 That sensuality is a lot of my life.
 And that's mine.
 And I embrace that.
-It makes sense why I enjoy the physical pleasures so much, and it starts to give me an idea of why it is I seek out the beautiful in life.
-Beauty is in a sense a sensual experience, it is similar to sensationalism.
+It makes sense why I enjoy the physical pleasures so much, and it starts to give me an idea of why it is that I seek out the beautiful in life.
+Beauty is in a sense a sensual experience, similar to sensationalism.It usually requires the senses to perceive beauty, or it could be said even that beauty is what is underneath what is sensed.

 All that I picked up this evening kind of wraps around to remind me of a stronger identity that is me, that is whole.
 My perspective refreshed on where I'm currently at on a level of being conscious, where I'm resonating at, that I am okay, I have grown a lot, and I am worth it to myself even if I don't gain the validation of others.